Liquid Markup

 , not$var_name

-). - Array or hash access.
-If you have an expression (usually a variable) whose value is an array or hash, you can use a single value from that array/hash as follows:
+). - Array/hash access: If you have an expression (usually a variable) whose value is an array or hash, you can use a single value from that array/hash as follows:

 my_variable[<KEY EXPRESSION>]

-- For hashes, the key must be a literal quotation string or an expression that resolves to a string.
+- For hashes, the key must be a literal string in quotes or an expression that resolves to a string.

 my_hash.key

-— Hashes also allow a shorter "dot" notation, where the name of the variable is followed by a period and the name of a key.
-This only works with keys that don't contain spaces, and (unlike the square bracket notation) does not allow the use of a key name stored in a variable.- Note: if the value of an access expression is also an array or hash, you can access values from it in the same way, and can even combine the two methods.
-(For example,
+: Hashes also allow a shorter "dot" notation, where the variable name is followed by a period and a key name.
+This only works with keys that do not contain spaces and (unlike bracket notation) does not allow the use of a key name stored in a variable.- Note: If the value of an access expression is also an array or hash, you can access values in the same way, and even combine the two methods (e.g.,

 site.posts[34].title

-- Array first and last.
-If you have an expression whose value is an array, you can follow it with
+- First and last array element: If you have an expression whose value is an array, you can use

 .first